Diseases

 • Sanitary measures

-EU legislation provides for: stamping out, restriction of pig movements (protection and surveillance zones), cleansing and disinfection, restrictions on swill feeding and on importation of pig products from SVD-affected regions.
+When SVD was still circulating in Europe, the EU legislation provided for: stamping out, restriction of pig movements (protection and surveillance zones), cleansing and disinfection, restrictions on swill feeding and importation of pig products from SVD-affected regions.

 • Mechanical and biological control